icesat2py/icepyx/doc/source/contributing/contribution_guidelines.rst

 Ways to Contribute
 ------------------
-.. to do add links to direct these bullets to the rest of the document

-- Share your use cases and examples (as Jupyter Notebooks, scripts, etc.)
+- Share your use cases and examples (as Jupyter Notebooks, scripts, etc, see `Adding Examples`_)
-- Submit bug reports and feature requests
+- Submit bug reports and feature requests, see `Reporting a bug`_ or `Requesting a Feature`_
 - Write code for everyone to use
-- Add ancillary dataset
+- `Add ancillary dataset`_
-- Fix typos
-- Improve documentation and testing
+- Fix typos and improve documentation and testing see  `Improving Documentation and Testing`_

 The best way to report a problem, request a feature, find out if others are working on a similar problem or application, or let us know you'd like to contribute some code is to find the *Issues* tab and check if your problem/suggestion has already been reported.
 If so, please provide any additional information in the ongoing discussion.
 Otherwise, feel free to create a new issue and submit your problem or suggestions.